 Today you will have the opportunity to explore Sydney a little further and we encourage you to visit the Harbour Bridge, The Sydney Opera House or take a trip out to the famous Bondi Beach.

-You will be heading back to Sydney at 3pm on Sunday, make sure you have arranged accommodation from here onwards.
+You will be heading back to Sydney on Sunday, make sure you have arranged accommodation from here on wards.
 We recommend that you book in with the hostel for additional nights or talk to the staff about living arrangements once you have met the jobs team on the ground who will advise you on what is best to do.
 Most people find work within the first 2 weeks of landing in Australia.

 After your induction programme comes to an end, you have several options open to you.
 Many participants have their first job lined up within 2-3 weeks of being in Sydney.
 For those who plan to stay on in Sydney, you can stay in the hostel or perhaps a house share.